 - Meridians are believed to be connected to specific organ systems, and therefore focusing on certain meridians helps resolve specific symptoms.
-Restoring Qi can be beneficial for preventing diseases from developing and treating existing inflammation, injuries, pain or illnesses.
+According to TCM, restoring Qi can be beneficial for preventing diseases from developing and treating existing inflammation, injuries, pain or illnesses.

 Chinese Herbal Medicines

-- Chinese herbs focus on correcting dysfunction of certain organs and unhealthy body patterns.
+- Chinese herbs focus on helping correct dysfunction of certain organs and unhealthy body patterns.
 The goal of herbal therapy is to bring the body back into a state of homeostasis (balance) and restore proper energy (also called Qi).

-- Patients with many different symptoms can be treated with herbs, including those with frequent colds or the flu, fatigue, trouble breathing, infertility, allergies, chronic pain, anxiety or depression, trouble sleeping, menopausal symptoms and even people recovering from cancer or chemotherapy.
+- Patients with many different symptoms can be treated with herbs, including those with frequent colds or the flu, fatigue, chronic respiratory issues, infertility, allergies, chronic pain, anxiety or depression, trouble sleeping, menopausal symptoms and even people recovering from cancer or chemotherapy.

 - Some scenarios that make a patient a good candidate for herbal therapy include having more than one unexplained symptom, feeling fatigued on top of having other symptoms, not responding well to medications or experiencing side effects, feeling anxious or depressed, in addition to having other symptoms.

-- Here’s what you can expect during a Traditional Chinese Medicine herbal session: Customized, various herbs (almost always more than one) are prescribed following an exam with the herbalist.
+Here’s what you can expect during a Traditional Chinese Medicine herbal session: Following an exam with the herbalist, customized herbs (almost always more than one) are recommended.
 Sometimes herbs are used as a complement to another treatment, such as acupuncture.
 Chinese herbal therapy is usually not covered by insurance, but in some cases a referral from a physician can help lower the cost.
-Oftentimes a herbalist works closely with a physician to manage a patient’s treatment, especially if the herbal therapy can interact with the patient’s prescription medications.
+Oftentimes an herbalist works closely with a physician to manage a patient’s treatment, especially if the herbal therapy can interact with the patient’s prescription medications.

 Benefits of Traditional Chinese Medicine